Kristin Connor Honored as a “Woman Who Means Business”

 Kristin quickly realized that she had to direct all of her time and energy – and her skills as an advocate – to fighting childhood cancer.
 In 2004, Kristin transitioned from law to the nonprofit sector.
 Her goal was, and still is, to do everything she can to advance scientific research so all children have a chance to grow up and realize their dreams.

 Since taking the reins of CURE in 2006, the organization has raised more than $50 million.
 CURE has invested this money in innovative research which is moving the needle on survival rates of children with cancer.
 Under her leadership, CURE has also greatly expanded its support of patients and their families in Atlanta and throughout Georgia.
-The organization has also grown from three employees to twenty, with a team of four in Savannah.
+The organization has grown from three employees to twenty, including a team of four in Savannah.

 In 2006, CURE was investing about $250,000 annually in research.
 Now, CURE’s annual investment exceeds $4.3 million.
 In that time, survivorship rates have improved to over 80%, but that still isn’t good enough.